- Government Affairs

 Beyond providing energy storage for over 270 million vehicles and 65 percent of forklifts in the U.S., lead batteries improve the reliability of renewable energy facilities and protect the $1 trillion U.S. communications infrastructure with uninterruptible power supply.
 This same technology is also utilized by first responders to rapidly deploy lighting and other mobile electronics during emergencies.
 In addition, the U.S. military relies on lead batteries to provide onboard power to ground support vehicles to keep our troops safe and powers vehicles used for bomb detection and disposal.

-"Our industry is leading the green energy storage revolution," said Jeff Elder, president of BCI.
+"Our industry is leading the green energy storage revolution," said Jeff Elder, past president of BCI.
 "Over the past 16 years we have invested more than $50 million to improve the lifetime, performance and reliability of lead batteries, transforming their ability to fulfill the needs of ever-changing and more demanding applications.
 Today, we provide over 75 percent of the world's energy storage capacity, and look to play a larger role in helping renewable energy storage facilities reliably deliver clean energy to more people.

 The sustainability, reliability and scalability of lead battery technology make it a key tool to achieve the goal of a green energy future.
 For example, lead battery innovations enable vehicles to improve fuel efficiency and reduce CO2 emissions through start-stop technology which is expected to prevent two million tons of greenhouse gas emissions annually, or the equivalent of 211,000 U.S. households.